Molecular Virology / Oncolytic Virotherapy

 - Postdoctoral Research Associate (1999 – 2000): University of Florida, Institute of Food and Agricultural Sciences, CREC [Mentor: Dr. William Dawson]

-Dr. Grdzelishvili’s laboratory is focused on molecular biology and applications of nonsegmented negative-strand (NNS) RNA viruses (the order Mononegavirales).
-Currently, the major focus of our laboratory is the exploitation of existing and engineering new NNS RNA viruses [vesicular stomatitis virus (VSV) in particular] as clinically important anticancer (“oncolytic”) agents.
-We are particularly interested in the identification and characterization of cellular and viral determinants of susceptibility or resistance of pancreatic cancer cells to oncolytic viruses.
+Dr. Grdzelishvili’s laboratory is focused on molecular biology and applications of nonsegmented negative-strand (NNS) RNA viruses (order Mononegavirales).
+The major focus is the exploitation of existing and engineering new NNS RNA viruses [vesicular stomatitis virus (VSV) in particular] as clinically important anticancer (“oncolytic”) agents.
+We are particularly interested in the identification and characterization of cellular and viral determinants of susceptibility or resistance of pancreatic cancer cells to VSV and other oncolytic viruses.
 Other projects are focused on mechanistic understanding of viral replication cycle of NNS RNA viruses, which is fundamental to developing reagents to prevent and combat viral diseases.
 The order Mononegavirales includes many important human and animal pathogens, such as rabies, measles, Ebola, Marburg, Nipah, Hendra, and other viruses.

 CLICK ON PICTURE